 It’s found naturally in animal products, but also added to certain foods and available as an oral supplement or injection.

-For most adults, the recommended daily intake (RDI) is 2.4 mcg, though it’s higher for women who are pregnant or breastfeeding (1).
+For most adults, the recommended dietary allowance (RDA) is 2.4 micrograms (mcg), though it’s higher for people who are pregnant or breastfeeding (

 Here are 9 health benefits of vitamin B12, all based on science.